campanam/BaitsTools/README.md

 `--disable-lc`: Disable slow linguistic complexity calculations for parameters table
 `-c, --complete`: Remove candidate baits that are shorter than the requested bait length.
 `-N, --noNs`: Exclude candidate baits that include unknown bases (Ns).
-`-C, --collapse`: Collapse ambiguity codes to a single nucleotide.
-One nucleotide will be chosen randomly from the possible nucleotides (e.g. either A or G will be selected for a R site).
-If `-N` is specified, N sites will be treated as missing data and filtered out as specified.
-Otherwise, N sites will be treated as matching any nucleotide (A, G, C, T(U)).
 `--noaddenda`: Exclude 5' and 3' addended sequences from bait parameter calculations.
 `-n, --mingc [VALUE]`: Exclude candidate baits with a GC% less than the specified value.
 Default is 30.0%.
 `-x, --maxgc [VALUE]`: Exclude candidate baits with a GC% greater than the specified value.
 Default is 50.0%.